About Symptoms Types Causes Prevention Diagnosis Treatments Support

-There are several types of hand washes used in healthcare including soaps, antimicrobials and alcohol-based hand rubs.
+There are several types of hand cleansers used in healthcare including soaps, antimicrobial hand washes and alcohol-based hand rubs.

-- Soaps are used for general hand washing, while antimicrobials are used for ‘clean’ procedures; however, they can be drying to the skin.
+- Soaps are used for general hand washing, while antimicrobials are used for ‘clean’ procedures; however, both can be drying to the skin.

-- Some antiseptic hand wash can also be drying to the skin, especially in combination with frequent wet work and use of paper towelling – this can lead to development of irritant contact dermatitis.
+- Repeated hand washing, especially in combination with frequent wet work and use of paper towelling – this can lead to development of irritant contact dermatitis.

 - If you have irritated hands it is important to avoid antimicrobial soaps.
-Instead, use ABHR or another suitable alternative and speak to infection control personnel about your irritation.
+Instead, use alcohol-based hand rubs or another suitable alternative, and speak to infection control personnel about your irritation.

-Alternatively, healthcare workers can use alcohol-based hand rubs to cleanse their hands.
-Alcohol-based rubs:
+Healthcare workers can use alcohol-based hand rubs to cleanse their hands.
+Alcohol-based hand rubs: